-Were your New Year resolutions about fitness or helping the planet?
+Were your goals this year about fitness or helping the planet?
 You can reach both goals by adjusting one crucial thing: your diet.
 According to a new study, if we all follow the national dietary guidelines it would actually help the environment.
 Maybe it’s time we all partake in a sustainable diet.

 New Sustainable Study